About the initiative

 Meeting our goals

-In February 2022, changes were made to the aged care assessment pathway for younger people seeking access to Australian Government-funded aged care services.
-These changes ensure that younger people have support to fully explore alternative accommodation and support options more suitable to their care needs.
-This also includes supporting younger people to test their eligibility for the National Disability Insurance Scheme (NDIS) where appropriate.
-Guidance on the assessment pathway is in the Principles and guidelines for a younger person’s access to Commonwealth funded aged care services.
+In February 2022, we changed the aged care assessment pathway for younger people seeking access to Australian Government-funded aged care services.
+These changes ensure that younger people have support to explore alternative accommodation and support options more suitable to their care needs.
+This also includes supporting younger people to test their eligibility for the NDIS where appropriate.
+For guidance on the assessment pathway, see the Principles and guidelines for a younger person’s access to Commonwealth funded aged care services.

 We have established a national network of up to 40 YPIRAC System Coordinators.
 YPIRAC System Coordinators will work with younger people and their families to understand requirements and find the supports they need.